 - There is limited communication between security functions due to a centralized security operations organizational structure.

 - A unified security operations process actively transforms security events and threat information into actionable intelligence, driving security prevention, detection, analysis, and response processes, addressing the increasing sophistication of cyber threats, and guiding continuous improvement.

 1.Security operations is no longer a center, but a process.
 The need for a physical security hub has evolved into the virtual fusion of prevention, detection, analysis, and response efforts.
 When all four functions operate as a unified process, your organization will be able to proactively combat changes in the threat landscape.

 2.Raw data without correlation is a waste of time, money, and effort.
 A SIEM on its own will not provide this contextualization.
 Prevention, detection, analysis, and response processes must contextualize threat data to supplement one another – true value will only be realized once all four functions operate as a unified process.

 3.If you are not communicating, then you are not secure.
-Collaboration eliminates siloed decisions by connecting people, processes, and technologies.
+Collaboration eliminates soiled decisions by connecting people, processes, and technologies.
 You leave less room for error, consume fewer resources, and improve operational efficiency with a transparent security operations process.

 Data breaches are resulting in major costs across industries

 - Forensic and investigative activities, assessment and audit services, crisis team management and communications to executive management and board of directors.